Manual Handling: An Overview

 You should be familiar with (and thus refer to) relevant state/federal legislation that stipulates the roles of both employers and employees.

 Disclaimer: This article is to be used in conjunction with your organisation’s policies and procedures regarding manual handling.
 This article does not replace the theory of mandatory training regarding manual handling from your organisation.
-Appropriate theoretical and practical training of manual handling in your workplace should be provided by your employer.
+Appropriate theoretical and practical training in manual handling in your workplace should be provided by your employer.

 References